eduvpn/documentation/PHP_SAML_SP.md

 The `permissionAuthnContext` is a mapping between "permission" and required `authnContext`.
 This can be used to e.g. force MFA/2FA only for a subset of users that have the specified attribute values as obtained through the `permissionAttribute`.
-Indirectly this can be used to restrict certains VPN profiles to uses that have a certain "permission" and at the same time enforce MFA/2FA for those users.
+Indirectly this can be used to restrict certain VPN profiles to uses that have a certain "permission" and at the same time enforce MFA/2FA for those users.
 Note that an AuthnContext is bound to a _user_, not a VPN _profile_.